nest/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 .. note::
    This workflow shows you how to create user documentation for NEST.
-For developer documentation, please check out the workflow here.
+For developer documentation, please check out the :doc:`workflow <developer_documentation_workflow>`_ here.

 Changing the documentation
 ++++++++++++++++++++++++++